MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-export-items-by-using-ews-in-exchange.md

 ```

 > [!IMPORTANT]
-> It's possible for data to be truncated in normal servicing scenarios.
-This can happen due to anything which could cause the gathering of the data to fail, including mailbox failovers, server failovers, networking issues, maintenance operations and more.
-If this happens, the EWS response will contain the string "=== Truncated Data ===" at the end.
-To address this issue, the client application should treat this as a transient error and retry the request until the issue goes away.
-Note that it may take many retries and could take minutes to hours before the issue goes away.
-Use exponential backoffs retries until this goes away.
-If the issue goes over eight hours, then open a support case on this issue.
+> Data can occasionally be truncated during normal service operations, such as mailbox failovers, server failovers, network interruptions, or maintenance activities.
+If data is truncated, the EWS response ends with "=== Truncated Data ===".
+Treat this condition as a transient error and retry the request using an exponential backoff strategy.
+Resolution can take several minutes or, in some cases, several hours.
+If truncated responses continue for more than eight hours, open a support case.

 ## Use the MIME stream to export into common file formats
 <a name="bk_exportfullfidelity"> </a>